mensfeld/llm-docs-builder/README.md

    AI-optimized format by expanding relative links to absolute URLs and normalizing link structures
-3. **Bulk transforms** - Processes all markdown files in a directory recursively, creating LLM-friendly versions alongside originals with customizable exclusion patterns
+3. **Bulk transforms** - Processes all markdown files in a directory recursively, creating LLM-friendly versions alongside originals (or transforming in-place) with customizable exclusion patterns

 ## Installation